Opportunities for Young Lawyers – Helping Build Human Rights Law Abroad

 Send your application in two e-mail attachments.
 The first attachment is your cover letter, and the second attachment is your resumé.
 Please pay attention to the file names of the two attachments.
 For instance, if your name is J.Smith, the file name of your cover letter should be SmithJ.let, and the file name of your resumé should be SmithJ.cv.
 We get a large number of applications and this will enable us to file your application so that it does not get lost.

 Please do NOT send both cover letter and resume as a single document, and do NOT use the body of the e-mail as the cover letter.
 It will not be considered.

 The subject line of the e-mail should be your surname and initial, e.g.: SmithJ, YLIP Application.

 Please include with your CV the names and contact information, including telephone numbers and e-mail addresses, of three (3) referees: ideally one professional, one voluntary organization or educational, and one personal.
 Initial approaches to referees are made by e-mail, so the e-mail address is important.
 Please include professional status of referees.

-If you are accepted on to the program but unable to take up your place that year, the possibility exists of deferring your internship to a later year, by mutual discussion and agreement.
+If you are accepted on to the program but unable to take up your place that year, the possibility exists of deferring your internship to a later year, by mutual discussion and agreement, subject to funding being available.
 This is a possibility, not a right.
-Note also that the age limit of 30 might be relevant - and please note this is the government’s restriction, not the CBA’s.
+Note also that the age limit of 30 might be relevant.

 Matching of interns to placements